bashcashew/bashcashew/README.md

 * Uploading a ✅Bubble-sort algorithm for a computer directory as well as some other sorting algos.
 * Uploading a 📀script that checks physical port entries i.e., USBs, SDs, and creates a dump of easy-to-read information logs in the target drive.
 * Uploading various 👨‍💻.js scripts for consumer ui into a single repository
+* Uploading a 🎬 cyberpunk-CLI that integrates various commands of a normal CLI such as ls, cd, alias etc. +
+  + comes with a robust calculator
+  + comes with a built-in video player
+  + comes with a built-in text and file editor that (has retention issues atm ... so only per-session saves)
+  * _These commands are done, but may be rolled out incrementtally or not at all due to some issues surrounding cohesion_

 ![pixel_invaderzimgir_art](https://github.com/user-attachments/assets/8758710e-f0f9-4b4e-aff1-caf0c392bc4f)